PDC-support/PDC-support-web/docs/login/mounting.md

 # How to mount a Dardel directory on your local computer

-`sshfs' is a userspace filesystem which mounts a remote directory in the local filesystem using the ssh protocol.
+`sshfs` is a userspace filesystem which mounts a remote directory in the local filesystem using the ssh protocol.

 ## sshfs on Linux

 ### Installing sshfs

-To install `sshfs' using apt-get, do
+To install `sshfs` using apt-get, do

 ```default
 sudo apt-get install sshfs